build-on-aws/content/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs/index.md

 In this step-by-step tutorial, we will implement a simple example using two AWS Lambda functions and an Amazon SQS queue.

-You will build the example using TypeSript and the AWS Cloud Development Kit (AWS CDK).
+You will build the example using TypeScript and the AWS Cloud Development Kit (AWS CDK).

 The example will consist of three components:
 - A *producer* that can send messages to the consumer